Working with contexts and resources¶

 Contexts are “activated” by entering them using async with Context():

-, and exited by leaving
+, and exited by

-that block.
-When entered, the previous active context becomes the parent context of the new one and
+leaving that block.
+When entered, the previous active context becomes the parent context

-the new context becomes the currently active context.
-When the async with
+of the new one and the new context becomes the currently active context.
+When the

-block is left, the
+block is left, the previously active context once again becomes the

-previously active context once again becomes the active context.
-The currently active context can
+active context.
+The currently active context can be retrieved using

 .